Preparing Your Office Space for Rapid Company Growth

 Rethink Space as a Dynamic Resource, Not a Static Asset

+It’s not just how many people you have, it’s also how they work.
 Creating workplace personas for different roles or departments will help you tailor your layout to actual behaviors and preferences.
-A study by Savills UK shows that 65% of employees believe their productivity would improve if their office environment reflected their preferred way of working.
+A study by Savills UK shows that “65% of employees believe their productivity would improve if their office environment reflected their preferred way of working.”

 Forecast Space Demand Like You Forecast Revenue

 Using your headcount projections, create rolling workspace models at 3, 6, 12 and 18-month intervals.
 Assume what type of space you will need – not just how much.
-What will be most valuable?
+This type of forecasting reduces the risk of reactive decisions, such as over-investing in unused space.

 Invest in Scalable, Integrated Workplace Technology

-Managing workspaces with spreadsheets may work for a while, but a modern workplace management platform gives you the tools to run a dynamic, high-performing office.
+A modern workplace management platform gives you the tools to run a dynamic, high-performing office.
 Look out for features like:

 Choose Tools That Deliver Insights, Not Just Features

-Not all platforms are created equal.
-Go beyond feature checklists and prioritize systems that give you the data you need to make smarter decisions:
+Prioritize systems that give you the data you need to make smarter decisions:

 • Real-time tracking of space utilization